The Schooner Curling Club Story

 The Club Today

-We have three leagues on the go, Team Entry plays Sunday afternoons, Men’s League Monday nights and the Mixed League plays on Tuesday, Wednesday and Thursday evenings.
-Along with league play we also run a Junior Program on Saturday afternoon and there’s senior pickup curling held every Friday.
-We also run various in-house and open spiels during the year and once every month we have an open fun night to allow the public to try curling.
+We have four leagues on the go with Team Entry playing Sunday afternoons, the mixed league plays on Monday and Tuesday nights, Wednesday has a doubles league and Thursday evenings we have our men's league.
+We also run matinee pickup curling every Friday afternoon.
+We host various in-house and open spiels during the year and once every month we have an open fun night to allow the public to try curling.
 The club tries to emphasize fun and exercise in the sport of curling and maintain a less competitive atmosphere.
 We strive to make everyone. from seasoned, veteran curlers to the first timers, feel welcome.

 Any curlers traveling to the Sydney area and would like to visit our club and maybe even throw a rock or two are more than welcome.
 Anyone wishing to “test the ice” and try the sport of curling or if you want to get involved more permanently are also welcome to drop by, give us a call or send us an email.
 We are more than happy to have you.
 “Good Curling Everyone”.

-We have three leagues on the go, Team Entry plays Sunday afternoons, Men’s League Monday nights and the Mixed League plays on Tuesday, Wednesday and Thursday evenings.
-Along with league play we also run a Junior Program on Saturday afternoon and there’s senior pickup curling held every Friday.
-We also run various in-house and open spiels during the year and once every month we have an open fun night to allow the public to try curling.
+We have four leagues on the go with Team Entry playing Sunday afternoons, the mixed league plays on Monday and Tuesday nights, Wednesday has a doubles league and Thursday evenings we have our men's league.
+We also run matinee pickup curling every Friday afternoon.
+We host various in-house and open spiels during the year and once every month we have an open fun night to allow the public to try curling.
 The club tries to emphasize fun and exercise in the sport of curling and maintain a less competitive atmosphere.
 We strive to make everyone. from seasoned, veteran curlers to the first timers, feel welcome.

 Any curlers traveling to the Sydney area and would like to visit our club and maybe even throw a rock or two are more than welcome.
 Anyone wishing to “test the ice” and try the sport of curling or if you want to get involved more permanently are also welcome to drop by, give us a call or send us an email.
 We are more than happy to have you.
 “Good Curling Everyone”.